ncpa0cpl/butler/docs/middleware.md

 ## OnRequest

-OnRequest function will run for every received request that did not fail auth or body/params parsing.
-It is given two callbacks: `next()` and `respond()`.
-Next callback can be used to replace the response object that will be used for the subsequent middlwares and handlers.
-Respond callback can be used to immediately send a response to the client, skipping the subsequent middlewares and handlers.
+OnRequest function will run for every received request that did not fail auth.
+It is given onr callback: `respond()`.
+It can be used to immediately send a response to the client, skipping the subsequent middlewares and handlers.

 ## OnResponse